epsilonhalbe/the-ward/cha/07_credits.typ

   #link("https://www.youtube.com/watch?v=MGxO88C5WFI")[20 Tips for Publishing Your RPG Adventure]
   was a great resource.

-- All who participated in creating~@KULT:tex.
+- All who participated in creating~@KULT-tex.

 - All art is made with free stock imagery from pexels.com, shutterstock.com, unsplash.com, and images in the public domain from